5 Ways to Consolidate Debt On Your Own

 Many 401(k) plans give you the option to borrow up to 50% of the available funds, without going through a traditional loan application and credit check.

 You have five years to repay the loan plus interest.
 Otherwise, any unpaid amount is considered an early withdrawal and will be subject to a penalty and income tax.
 If you leave your job, you’ll have to repay the loan by the due date of your next tax return or face early withdrawal penalties.
+You may avoid the penalties by rolling over all or part of the loan’s outstanding balance to an IRA or eligible retirement plan by the tax return due date.

 A Word of Warning